RakhiNair/plantuml_generator/README.md

 1. Run the ipynb file:[plantuml_generator_api](https://github.com/RakhiNair/plantuml_generator/blob/main/plantuml_generator_api.ipynb)
 2. Get the public Ngrok url.
 3. Paste/modify the url provided in jsx file: [Image_display](https://github.com/RakhiNair/plantuml_generator/blob/main/src/components/Image_display.jsx) with the new URL.
-4. Run Build Script :  npm run build
+4. Run Build Script :  execute the command "npm run build"
-5. Deploy to GitHub Pages : npm run deploy
+5. Deploy to GitHub Pages : execute the command "npm run deploy"
+6. Once the deployment is complete, you can access it at the same GitHub Pages URL where the application was previously deployed.

 # Screenshot of the Application: